-How to restore your iPhone or iPad from a backup
+Is your iPhone or iPad acting up?
+Try restoring it from a backup.

 Once you're sure you've backed up important data in some cloud service, you can perform a fresh install of iOS on your iPhone or iPad.
 Follow the steps to reset your device, and then select Set Up as New Phone.

-Do you have any questions about restoring your iPhone or iPad from an iCloud or iTunes backup?
-Let me know in the comments, and I'll help you out.
+You never know when you might need to restore your device, so backing up all your data on every device you own is super important!
+Make sure you know how back up your Mac and how to back up your Apple Watch to ensure you're protected in case anything goes wrong!

-Updated January 2019: All information in this article is up to date for iOS 12 and macOS Mojave.
+Updated May 2022: All information in this article is up to date for the current version of iOS 15 and macOS Monterey.